Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/how-to-calculate-a-challenge-response-code.md

 ### TOTP challenge-response example

-In this final example, we send a time-based challenge to the long press slot of the key with ``UseTotp()`` and get the response from the YubiKey as a single 32-bit integer via ``GetDataInt()``.
-The YubiKey's long press slot must be configured with an HOTP credential for this operation to succeed.
+In this final example, we send a time-based challenge to the long press slot of the key with [UseTotp()](xref:Yubico.YubiKey.Otp.Operations.CalculateChallengeResponse.UseTotp) and get the response from the YubiKey as a single 32-bit integer via ``GetDataInt()``.

+The YubiKey's long press slot must be configured with an HMAC-SHA1 credential for this operation to succeed.

 ```C#
 using (OtpSession otp = new OtpSession(yubiKey))